The Right to Privacy

 The CCPA undoubtedly increases data privacy protections and sends a strong message that “[i]n a GDPR + CCPA world, negligence of data privacy protections will not be tolerated and will result in higher fines.”(3)

-Beyond the GDPR and CCPA, other countries have started to data privacy laws which are aimed at protecting people’s data.
-The UN Conference on Trade and Development (UNCTAD) has found that of the 107 countries they reviewed (of which 66 were developing or transition economies):
+The GDPR and CCPA set off a wave of other countries passing revised or new data privacy laws which are aimed at protecting people’s data in the modern age.
+The UN Conference on Trade and Development (UNCTAD) has found that of the 194 countries they reviewed:

-Data Protection Africa (DPA) is an online tool that provides a full review of data protection laws in 32 African countries.
-The website allows lawyers, activists and individuals to navigate the data protection space and learn about:
+dataprotection.africa allows lawyers, activists, and individuals to navigate the data protection space and learn about:

 - What constitutes personal information in a particular jurisdiction.